chromium/chromium/docs/enterprise/add_new_policy.md

             See **Launch a policy** below for more information.
-        -   `default_for_enterprise_users`: Its value is applied as a mandatory (unless `default_policy_level` is set) policy for managed users on Chrome OS unless a different setting is explicitly set.
+        -   `default_for_enterprise_users`: Its value is applied as a mandatory (unless `default_policy_level` is set) policy for managed users on ChromeOS unless a different setting is explicitly set.
             - `default_policy_level`: If set to "recommended" the `default_for_enterprise_users` is applied as a recommended policy.
         -   `dynamic_refresh`: It tells the admin whether the policy value can